 This is a great option for those looking to enjoy a meatless or veggie-only breakfast option.
 When it’s time to rise and shine and you want to make a great impression on your family, give this Vegetable Breakfast Skillet with Poblano Cream Sauce a spot on the table.

 Love roasted poblano peppers?
 You may also want to check out my recipe for Creamy Chicken Roasted Poblano Pasta!Print

-The Veggie Breakfast Skillet with Fire-Roasted Poblano Cream Sauce is a fairly simple breakfast to pull together and it’s gluten-free too.
+The Vegetable Breakfast Skillet combines tender, diced potatoes, peppers, and onions with a homemade cream sauce made with fire-roasted poblano pepper.
+It’s a fairly simple breakfast to pull together and it’s gluten-free too!

 - 3 cup Diced Hash Brown Potatoes